Ypertex/blog/content/articles/improving-chances-with-non-negotiables/index.md

 # How We Find Our Non-Negotiables

 Some Non-Negotiables are nothing but common sense.
-You can discover them by simply asking "Is it me/us that *should or even can* do this work?"
-Some stuff is below your paygrade, so asking *you* to do it is essentially wasting money because someone else with a lower salary could do it just fine.
-Other stuff is above your paygrade, so asking *you* might be wasting money, too, if your position lacks the necessary authority to successfully deliver the required work.
+You can discover them by simply asking, "Is it me/us that *should or even can* do this work?"
+Some stuff is below your pay grade, so asking *you* to do it is essentially wasting money because someone else with a lower salary could do it just fine.
+Other stuff is above your pay grade, so asking *you* might be wasting money, too, if your position lacks the necessary authority to successfully deliver the required work.

 {{<figure src="dc95dace-00d2-494e-bd8b-90f2cfbe54a8">}}Non-Negotiables: Play by *your* rules{{</figure>}}

-For any other work that fits our paygrade, we determine our Non-Negotiables this way:
+For any other work that fits our pay grade, we determine our Non-Negotiables this way:

 First, we get started on a draft that we iterate once or twice.
 Then we seek early feedback from some friendly users.
 Even if the feedback was positive, we put in another iteration or two.
 At this point, things begin to stabilize.
 That's when we test what happens if we remove individual parts one at a time: